 Principle Two: Understanding Shareholder Needs and Expectations

 As the large majority of the Company’s shares are held in CREST, with the beneficial owner not disclosed, the Company seeks to communicate with shareholders primarily by indirect methods.
 Regulatory news announcements are made via RNS whilst social media, subject to strict controls on use, are used as a means of communication.
-The CEO, Andrew Prelea, supported where appropriate by senior management, conducts webcasts with Q and A sessions, attends and presents at investor forums wherever possible as well as holding discussions with mining analysts, shareholders and investment managers.
+The CEO, Andrew Prelea and CCO, Andrew Hall conduct webcasts with Q and A sessions, attend and present at investor forums wherever possible as well as holding discussions with mining analysts, shareholders and investment managers.

 In addition, many of those shareholders with an active interest in the Company attend the Company’s Annual and General Meetings where shareholders have a good opportunity to express views and ask questions of the Company’s Board.

-Investors also have access to current information on the Company though its website, www.vastplc.com or through enquiry to our Investor Relations Manager online at IR@vastplc.com or by phone on (+44) (0) 207 846 0974.
+Investors also have access to current information on the Company through its website, www.vastplc.com or through enquiry to our investor relations at IR@vastplc.com or by phone on (+44) (0) 207 846 0974.

 Shareholders can also contact the specific Investor Relations email via a contact form on the website which gives users the option to allow Vast to collect their contact details and opt to subscribe to a Company newsletter.
 A monthly newsletter to subscribers to allow for more regular updates on progress at the Company’s assets is planned.